 ‘That was a message from the Sheha [mayor] of the local village.
 We were to go there today, to visit the school, and give out books and crayons.
 She’s cancelled.
-The roof blew of her house earlier today, because of the storm.’
+The roof blew off her house earlier today, because of the storm.’

 I was having coffee with Kasper Kasprzycki-Rosikon, General Manager of Zanzi Resort, one of the top-rated resorts in Zanzibar, Tanzania.
 Always on call, he’d excused himself mid-conversation to check his messages when his phone beeped.
-Since he arrived in country more than 18 months ago, he’s been putting in the hours.
+Since he arrived in the country more than 18 months ago, he’s been putting in the hours.
 His mandate was to get the place back on track, to bring it up to standard, train the staff, and give the guests everything they expected…and more.

 It’s a beautiful spot on the west coast of the island, some 30 minutes from the historic Stone Town.
 Some of the villas have paths leading down to the ocean, all have private pools.
 The garden bungalows further inland have lush gardens and access to the main pool.
 The staff are attentive and obliging and always smiling.
 It’s a happy place, a beautiful, natural retreat from the mania that passes for twenty-first-century living.

 Kasprzycki-Rosikon is an advocate for corporate social responsibility, CSR.
 Since his student days in France when he did his Master’s dissertation on the competitive advantage of CSR in the hotel industry, he has walked the talk.
 ‘I believe we all have a duty to take care of our surroundings, in terms of both land and people, especially people.’